tomstdenis/swboot/README.md

 - Requires a strong pullup on the data wire.
 You can limit this to the adapter side of things though if you want.
 I used a 680 Ohm resistor
 - Other things attached to your target's data PIN should be high impedence otherwise it could skew the pulses.
 So best to leave this pin as an input target (e.g. buttons, etc), or make provisions to jumper it out of circuit while you program it.
-- Only tested on 8x series parts right now (8KB).
-Compile tested for 2x and 4x.
+- Tested on 84, 85, and a 25.
-- Only tested at 8MHz RC.  >= 8MHz should be fine (with a suitable external clock signal).
-Below 8MHz might work but I'd strongly encourage you to have a stable clock since drift at lower frequencies can accumulate more error.
+- Will work with RC and XTAL configs (if you're on a RC setup just make sure you have a solid 5 volts).

 # Setup